olawar/company_site_sample/README.md

-#A company sample page
+#A company sample page built with Flexbox

 ##General info

 A responsive page based on Flexbox developed during workshops at the Coder's Lab front-end course - it is based on a provided design in a PSD file.
 Images sliced by me.

-It employs some simple JS/jQuery scroll / click functions, BX Slider.
-Lightbox2 gallery and more.
+It employs some simple JS/jQuery scroll / click functions, BX Slider, Lightbox2 gallery and more.

 ##The Code